apitoolkit/apitoolkit-slim/README.md

 ## Setup APItoolkit Middleware

 Next, create a new instance of the `APIToolkitMiddleware` class and register the middleware with the Slim Framework in the `app/middleware.php` file, like so.
-This creates a customs spans which captures and sends https request info such as headers, requests and repsonse bodies, matched route etc. for each request
+This creates a customs spans which captures and sends http request info such as headers, requests and repsonse bodies, matched route etc. for each request

 ```php
 use Slim\Factory\AppFactory;